everping/ctfs/2015/10/asis/crypto/Bodu/README.md

-This Challenge gives us a encrypted file (flag.enc) and a PEM file (pub.key) containing the public key.
+This Challenge gives us an encrypted file (flag.enc) and a PEM file (pub.key) containing the public key.
 This is clearly a RSA Challenge.

 The first step is to extract the public key: